Book Now

 SLC Neighborhood-Specific Considerations

-Your neighborhood tells us a lot about what you’re working with.
+Your neighborhood tells us a lot about what you are working with.

 The Avenues

-Homes from 1890–1940 with original hardwood often hiding under carpet, plaster walls, and narrow rooms.
-If your Avenues home has salvageable original hardwood, refinishing it first is almost always worth exploring: the National Wood Flooring Association (NWFA) recommends professional assessment before refinishing.
-That 100-year-old fir has character you can’t buy new.
+Homes from 1890-1940 with original hardwood often hiding under carpet, plaster walls, and narrow rooms.
+If your Avenues home has salvageable original hardwood, refinishing it first is almost always worth exploring.
+The National Wood Flooring Association recommends professional assessment before refinishing.
+That 100-year-old fir has character you cannot buy new.

 When original floors are too far gone, engineered hardwood matches the home’s character while handling the dry air better than solid.
 A slightly contrasting floor against dark-stained original woodwork looks intentional and modern.

-Bungalows and craftsmans from the 1920s–1950s, plus Liberty Park Victorians and multi-unit conversions.
-Engineered hardwood in wider planks (5–7 inches) modernizes a craftsman without fighting it.
-The key in these neighborhoods is continuity, one material through the main level makes older homes feel larger and more cohesive.
-LVP picks up in kitchens and bathrooms.
+Bungalows and craftsman homes from the 1920s-1950s, plus Liberty Park Victorians and multi-unit conversions.
+Engineered hardwood in wider planks modernizes a craftsman without fighting it.
+The key here is continuity.
+One material through the main level usually makes older homes feel larger and more cohesive.

 Rose Park and Westside

-Primarily 1940s–1960s homes seeing significant renovation activity.
-LVP is the sweet spot here: the homes are well-built but existing flooring is worn out.
-A quality LVP in a warm wood-look tone transforms the feel at a price point that makes sense for the market.
+Primarily 1940s-1960s homes seeing significant renovation activity.
+Waterproof laminate is the sweet spot here.
+The homes are well-built but the existing flooring is often worn out, mixed-material, or price-sensitive to replace.

-1950s–1970s single-story ramblers with patchwork flooring, carpet here, vinyl there, tile in the kitchen.
-The move: unify the entire main level with one material.
-For ramblers on slabs, LVP is especially smart since it floats directly over concrete.
+1950s-1970s single-story ramblers with patchwork flooring, carpet here, vinyl there, tile in the kitchen.
+The move is usually to unify the main level with one material.
+For ramblers on slabs, laminate is especially smart since it floats directly over concrete.
+If you are in this bucket, our Millcreek flooring guide is the closer read.

 Downtown Condos and Lofts

 Condo flooring is its own category.
-Most HOAs require minimum STC 50+ and IIC 50+ sound ratings, meaning you need acoustic underlayment.
-Concrete subfloors need moisture testing.
-Floating installation is typically required.
-LVP with attached acoustic padding is the path of least resistance.
-It meets sound requirements, handles concrete, and keeps costs reasonable.
+Most HOAs require meaningful sound control, which usually means acoustic underlayment and floating installation.
+Concrete subfloors also need moisture testing.
+Waterproof laminate is often the path of least resistance because it handles concrete, satisfies most association requirements, and keeps costs reasonable.

-Modern open-plan builds with consistent subfloor conditions: the easiest homes to floor.
-Builder-grade laminate or basic LVP starts showing wear within a few years.
-Upgrading to premium LVP or engineered hardwood immediately elevates the whole home.
+Modern open-plan builds with consistent subfloor conditions are the easiest homes to floor.
+Builder-grade flooring or basic laminate starts showing wear within a few years.
+Upgrading to premium laminate or engineered hardwood immediately elevates the whole home.

 What SLC Homeowners Are Choosing

 Engineered hardwood leads main-level renovations in established neighborhoods.
-Homeowners in the Avenues, Sugar House, and the east bench are choosing engineered over solid almost 3 to 1.
+Homeowners in the Avenues, Sugar House, and the east bench overwhelmingly prefer engineered over solid.

-Matching floors to existing trim is the conversation we have most often in older SLC homes.
+Matching floors to existing trim is still the biggest design question in older Salt Lake City homes.
 Sometimes a deliberate contrast creates a stronger look than trying to blend.

 Pricing for the SLC Metro

 For detailed pricing on every flooring category in the Salt Lake City area, check our 2026 flooring cost guide.
-The short version: expect $4–$7/sq ft installed for quality LVP, $7–$12 for engineered hardwood, and $9–$16 for solid hardwood.
+The short version: expect $6.50-$10 per square foot installed for quality waterproof laminate and $11-$18 for engineered or solid hardwood depending on species and prep.

-The biggest variable isn’t the flooring itself; it’s what’s underneath.
-Old tile removal, subfloor leveling, and moisture mitigation can shift a project’s cost meaningfully.
-That’s why we always assess the subfloor in person before quoting.
+The biggest variable is not the flooring itself.
+It is what is underneath it.
+Old tile removal, subfloor leveling, and moisture mitigation can shift a project meaningfully.
+That is why we always assess the subfloor in person before quoting.

 Ready to See What Works in Your Home?